lnsy-dev/EMDR-element/README.md

 ## Why

 When I quit drinking 8 years ago the single best book I read for it was **Hooked: How to Build Habit-Forming Products** by Nir Eyal.
 A lot of the best research about addiction has been generated and utilized by people trying to figure out how to make the internet more addictive.
-This is of course perverse and cruel.
+This is, of course, perverse and cruel.

-This custom HTML Element is intended to break these habit forming loops on a website, encouraging the user to focus themselves and move with intention.
+This custom HTML Element is intended to break these habit forming loops on a website, encouraging the user to focus themselves and browse with intention.

 It is, I hope, humane software.